cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

 Step 2.
 Assemble the legs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-IMPORTANT: Calibrate your motors BEFORE attaching to legs and keep track of Motor IDs.
+IMPORTANT: Calibrate your motors BEFORE attaching to legs.
+Please redo this step if legs were improperly constructed in Lab 2.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. raw:: html

     <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">
         <iframe src="https://www.youtube.com/embed/S7Yns-jh8pE" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

+1. Connect a motor to a motor controller, and the motor controller to the bottom PCB.
+2. Ensure that the PCB is plugged into a power outlet, and turn the PCB on.
+If everything is properly connected, you should hear the motor controller beep.
+3. Initiate calibration by holding the button on the motor controller until the motor begins to move.
+Note: it is easier to tell that the motor is moving if you watch the white square on the bottom of the motor.
+4. After calibration, reset the motor ID by pressing once on the button.
+After pressing down once, wait a bit and then press the button the nummber of times you want to set the new ID too (for example, if you want the new motor ID to be 6, press 6 times after the initial reset press).
+5. Repeat these steps for all motors.
 Use this diagram to ensure you have the correct IDs set on your motor controllers.
 For each bulkhead you should have:

 Right left/right motion hip motor: 1